nwith6/Roblox-WebSocket-Bot/readme.md

 # Roblox Web Socket Bot

 ## What is this bot?
 This bot sends requests to multiple roblox endpoints to find out the web sockets for roblox servers.
-The bot has 2 commands, `getservers` and `getplayer`.
+The bot has 2 commands, `/getservers` and `/getplayer`.
 The first command takes a game url and outputs upto 25 pieces of server data including the web socket.
 The second command takes a player username and will attempt to get that specific players server and output the server data, including the web socket.

 ## Examples
 ![/getservers](https://user-images.githubusercontent.com/79481053/204273185-3a09640a-25ab-4ebc-8446-d2c174bdd773.png)